 - Access to your information and correction

 The type and quantity of information we collect and how we use it depends on why you are providing it.

 - Process your request for information (for example, a holiday booking request, volunteer enquiry, fundraising enquiry)

-- Provide you with a service (for example to arrange your holiday or organise your training)
+- Provide you with a service (for example to arrange your holiday, outing or organise your training)

 - Administer your donation or support your fundraising, including processing gift aid

 - Support you to volunteer with us

 - Keep a record of your relationship with us

 - Process a payment

 - Send you communications about our work and how you can help us, for example, information about our fundraising activities, volunteering and campaigns

 - Understand how we can improve our services, products or information.

 We use some of the information to evaluate our services and assess trends, such as who is using them and the types of enquiries that are being made.
 However, all information used in this way will be anonymised.